dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 - No. While data that is sent over POST may be more protected, the information could easily be intercepted by a third party or middleman, and Google has complete access to the data inside a Google Spreadsheet.
 Email is also not a very secure communication medium by default.
 We would recommend you invest in a secure platform and server for storing your data if this is a requirement.

+8. _What if my data is being collected or sent in the wrong order?_

+- If your data is being collected and or sent in the wrong order, it is recommended to test that you are loading the Clientside JS correctly.
+The most affective way to do this is to place a   ```debugger``` call inside the ```handleFormSubmit()``` function, if it hits the debugger and opens the respective Dev tools for the broswer/environment then the Client side JS is being loaded and the issue is not that.
+If the debugger isn't executed then the JS is **not** being loaded and as a result not handling the form submission, defaulting the data to a plain object which will have it's own alphabetic ordering.

 ## Background Reading